aalavandhan/location-index/README.md

 The twitter server which runs independently form the ruby app, communicates queries to the app via a well defined Restful interface.

-It's to be noted that the entire system was built and architected using the TDD philosophy and is completely spec covered.
+It's to be noted that the entire system was built and architected using the TDD and is completely spec covered.